-A little context.
-My wife Kim and I had begun an extended stay in France in unusual and difficult circumstances.
-And we had begun to confront the profound heritage of Catholic France in places like Chartres, the Sacré-Coeur de Montmartre, and most importantly of all Paray-le-Monial, the little French town wherein St. Margaret Mary Alacoque beheld apparitions of Jesus Christ and founded the Cult of the Sacred Heart of Jesus.
+I had converted at Easter 2000 and when the piece below was written in 2006, my wife Kim and I had recently moved to France in unusual and difficult circumstances.
+And we had begun to confront the profound heritage of Catholic France in places like Chartres, the Sacré-Coeur de Montmartre, and most importantly of all, Paray-le-Monial, the little French town wherein St. Margaret Mary Alacoque beheld apparitions of Jesus Christ and founded the Cult of the Sacred Heart of Jesus.

 We had even made the first of several visits to Rennes-le-Chateau.
-Rennes-le-Chateau whose nineteenth century priest, the Abbé Berenger Sauniere, many associate with the Da Vinci Code, but who seems to us, rather more a traditional Catholic monarchist than the subversive he is taken for …
+Rennes-le-Chateau whose nineteenth century priest, the Abbé Berenger Sauniere, many associate with the Da Vinci Code, but who, it seems to us, was rather more a traditional Catholic monarchist than the subversive he is taken for . . .

 Yes many things, grave things, were on my heart that Christmas time.
-And I ventured to jot some – again – very personal notes for a weblog I once wrote.
-It was a little known weblog and a significant portion of its readers I had personal contact with.
+And I ventured to jot some—again—highly personal notes for a weblog I once wrote.
+It was a little-known weblog and I had personal contact with a significant portion of its readers.

-A significant portion also had familiarity with the writings of Valentin Tomberg, once a follower of Rudolf Steiner’s so-called esoteric Christian system of Anthroposophy – but who later in life converted to Catholicism and left Anthroposophy behind.
-All this may seem strange indeed to the traditional Catholic this website endeavours to aid and support.
+Now, a significant portion of these were familiar with the writings of Valentin Tomberg, who, of course, had once been both follower and proponent of Rudolf Steiner’s ‘esoteric Christian’ system of Anthroposophy—but who later in life converted to Catholicism and left Anthroposophy behind.
+All of which may seem odd indeed to the traditional Catholicism this website seeks to serve.

 The first section of these notes was published.
 The second part was promised, but never appeared.
-I am now fulfilling that promise by offering both pieces in a combined single text here.
+Now, at long last, I fulfill that promise by offering both pieces in a combined single text here.
 I am eliminating some extraneous and/or unfortunate material, but resisting the temptation to significantly revise the rest.
-(Small revisions and a few small additions have been made, mainly for clarity, sans indication.)
+(Though a few small revisions and additions have been made, mainly for clarity and emphasis.)

 This piece then is a reflection of my thinking over that Christmas, pretty much as I wrote it then, as I was thinking then.
-I do not wish to claim more for it than that.
 I have since moved on to a more deeply traditional Catholicism, of which I speak further in an afterword.

 From Noël 2006: On the Sacred Heart of Jesus

-But for once, I’ll allow myself some laxity – and speak of more intimate things, which may be more of interest to my known friends.
-I´ll also allow myself the laxity of writing in a very unstructured, fragmentary way.
+But for once, I’ll allow myself some slack—and speak of more intimate matters, which may be more of interest to my known friends.
+I´ll also allow myself the slack of writing in an unstructured, fragmentary way.
 Some of what follows is not just fragments then, but simply scraps, scraps from the contents of my consciousness …

 Yes, our situation is very demanding and it seems to Kim and myself, very, very rich.
 We have been a fifth time to Paray-le-Monial, where St. Margaret Mary Alacoque began receiving visions of His Sacred Heart in 1673 …

-This is a question that the anonymous Catholic author of Meditations on the Tarot asks his readers.
+This is a question the anonymous Catholic author of Meditations on the Tarot asks his readers.

 But which he asked in FRENCH.
-He who had never lived in French culture in all his life.
+He who had never lived in France or any French-speaking culture all his life!

-And this remarkable and very deliberate use of French is not unimportant to my theme … But in the English translation he continues:
+Pourquoi?
+At any rate, this remarkable and very deliberate use of French is hardly unimportant to my theme!

 And concerning this, he says: